Africa Health Innovations

 Child health: Contribution of the diaspora in medico-social care

-Held under the patronage of Professor Souleymane Mboup, the first edition focused on pediatric care collaboration, connecting Albert Royer Children’s Hospital with Children’s Hospital at Montefiore and Lincoln Medical Center while exploring practical care pathways for Senegalese families.
+Held under the patronage of Professor Souleymane Mboup, the first edition focused on pediatric collaboration between Albert Royer Children’s Hospital, Children’s Hospital at Montefiore, and Lincoln Medical Center.

 April 18-19, 2025, Bronx, New York